Sex Therapist Columbia, SC

 Improve Intimacy Issues

 Intimacy issues are often a source or part of sexual and relationship dissatisfaction.
 Many people forget that intimacy is a key part of sex and relationship satisfaction.
-Therapy can help couples or partners better communicate both emotional and sexual needs in order to improve over all intimacy issues and strengthen their sex life.
+Therapy can help couples or partners better communicate both emotional and sexual needs in order to improve overall intimacy issues and strengthen their sex life.

 3